shakeelmohamed/egress-bootstrap/README.md

 ## Usage
 * The best way to use Egress is by using the [Yeoman generator](http://github.com/shakeelmohamed/generator-egress)
-* This package was not meant to be installed over npm
+* This package was not meant to be installed through npm
     * But, you can run `npm install egress`, then copy the contents of the `node_modules/egress` folder to the root of your project directory and follow the steps below
-    * Or, you can clone this project in the root of your project directory by executing `git clone git@github.com/shakeelmohamed/egress.git`
+    * Or, you can clone this project in the root of your project directory by running `git clone git@github.com/shakeelmohamed/egress.git`
-* You don't need to declare this package as a dependency in your project's `package.json` file.
+* You don't need to declare this module as a dependency in your project's `package.json` file.

 ### Development with Foreman: